ghorwin/palm-pilot-tools/doc/VirtualBox_WinXP_PalmDesktopSync/palm-desktop-windows-xp-virtual-box.md

 ## Palm Hotsync setup

+Install Palm Desktop software (download from `archive/tools/PalmDesktop-setup-4.1.4.exe.removethis`) and mind to rename it to `.exe` first.

 TOOO : it took me a few trial and error sessions to get this working.
 Best would be if I start from scratch with a new VB and document all the individual steps needed....

 - Network connection (USB won't work)